Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

 ## Troubleshooting

-Some general troublshooting tips may help in getting started using the SLE HPC image.
+Some general troubleshooting tips may help in getting started using the SLE HPC image.

 ### Dracut failures during booting